naturalinteraction/basil/README.md

 A repo for my own experiments.

 #### Specs
-1. Identify areas with good growth and areas with issues.
+1. Measure area with good growth and area with issues.
 2. Curve of growth in time.
 3. Algorithm is plant-specific.
 Plant in tray is known.
 4. White light.